-For more information about the LSS board and its governance practices, see www.lss.bc.ca/ about/BoardOfDirectors.asp.
+The chair, in consultation with the society's executive director, appoints the committee members, unless the board directs otherwise.
+For more information about the LSS board and its governance practices, see the society's website at www.lss.bc.ca.